 Parviz Tanavoli’s Lion and Sword II, 1975, and Lion and Sword III, 1976, two carpets; Lion and Sword, 2008, a screenprint; and Lions of Iran, 2015, a portfolio of four screenprints.
 Tanavoli, one of the founders of Iran's main modernism movement, has a long-standing fascination with lions, which he has rendered in a variety of media and configurations.
 In these two carpets Tanavoli highlights a long-established emblem of kingship and the Iranian state—a lion with sun rising from its back (Shir u Khurshid).
 More recently Tanavoli has returned to these earlier designs in a series of prints, where he redeploys the original images by focusing on color and form.
 The two carpets will be featured in the upcoming exhibition In the Fields of Empty Days: The Intersection of Past and Present in Iranian Art (May 6–September 9, 2018).

-Ruth Asawa’s Untitled (S.027, Hanging Six Open Hyperbola Forms that Penetrate Each Other, with a Half-Hyperbola at the Top) (1954) is an early and unusual example of her ethereal hangings that redefine the notion of sculpture as solid form.
+Ruth Asawa’s Untitled (S.027, Hanging, Six-and-a-Half Open Hyperbolic Shapes that Penetrate Each Other) (1954) is an early and unusual example of her ethereal hangings that redefine the notion of sculpture as solid form.
 Described by the artist as “open hyperbola forms that penetrate each other,” the work was inspired by a 1947 trip to Toluca, Mexico, where Asawa observed local artisans forming baskets from a mesh of interlocking wire loops.
 Upon her return to the U.S. she began her lifelong journey of transforming this functional technique and modest industrial material into poetic works of art.
 While also known for her drawing, printmaking, and civic art initiatives, Asawa is most revered for these transparent looped-wire sculptures.

 Julie Mehretu’s Epigraph, Damascus (2016) is a monumental six-panel work that uses photogravure, a 19th-century technique that fuses photography with etching, with aquatint (using sugar lift and spit bite) and open bite.
 Mehretu created the foundation of the print from images of architectural drawings of buildings in Damascus, which she then overlaid with an array of marks—a fusion of past and present that, in the context of Syrian history, resonates with the regrettable reality of history repeating itself.
 Epigraph, Damascus joins one print by Mehretu, Local Calm (2005), and one painting, Untitled (2012), in LACMA’s collection, and will be featured in her mid-career survey, Julie Mehretu, co-organized by LACMA and the Whitney Museum of American Art (opening at LACMA in November 2019).